 Encourage and assist your five-month-old baby’s development through these easy steps and practices:

 - Keep the conversations going: Speak to your little one as often as you can.
-He may not understand what you are saying but this will still engage his mind, and he may even pick up a few simple words such as his name.
+You should not think whether the baby is understanding or not, you should just feed the child with your talk.
+Baby should not be taught but should be just given information, and he may even pick up a few simple words such as his name.

 - Tummy time play is a must: Tummy time is critical for the development of your baby since it helps him exercise every muscle in his body.
 Babies learn muscle movement through this play time.
 Therefore, dedicate ample time for tummy play every day.
-During tummy time, place all his favorite toys around him, and encourage him to reach out to them.
-This will help him have better dexterity.
+During tummy time, place all his favorite toys around him, and encourage reaching out to them.
+This will help him have better dexterityiXSkillful in performing tasks with fingers and hands. .

 - Read aloud brightly illustrated books: Make him sit on your lap and read a book with brightly-colored illustrations, aloud.
 Viewing multiple shades of colors stimulates the baby’s eyes and brain.

 - Show him bright colored toys: Bright, multi-colored toys fascinate your baby and play a crucial role in improving his vision palette.
-Stimulate his vision and visual cortex of the brain by giving him colorful toys.
+Stimulate his vision and visual cortexiXA part of the brain that receives and processes visual information. of the brain by giving him colorful toys.

 - Have him sit with support: If your baby loves sitting and puts in efforts to do so, then make him sit with support preferably by making him sit on your lap.
-This is a great activity, just like tummy time, where the baby’s muscles get ample exercise and become stronger.
+This is a great activity, like tummy time, where the baby’s muscles get ample exercise and become stronger to prepare for his gradual process of standing on his own feet.

 - Let him meet new people: Just because he is not comfortable around new faces does not mean you cut him off from others.
 Meeting new people is a great way of honing his basic social skills, while also stimulating his long-term memory.